faust1s/faust1s/README.md

 ## Hi, i'm Faustas 👋

-Currently learning Software Development, studying Applied Artificial Intelligence.
+Currently studying Applied Artificial Intelligence, with a focus on software development, machine learning, and the broader AI ecosystem.

 I turn ideas into fully built products from zero to production.